Agentfile Specification

 ENV STRIPE_PUBLISHABLE_KEY=pk_live_abc123 "Public Stripe key (no _API_KEY suffix)"

-- Keys must be uppercase POSIX-style names matching
+- Keys MUST be uppercase POSIX-style names matching

 ENVfor OS-level integration (NODE_ENV,LOG_LEVEL, third-party SDK config).
 UseCONFIGwhen the value should be visible to the agent's LLM behaviour through the runtime SDK.